Martin Hockey's End to End Walk: Land's End to John O'Groats

 McCloy, Robinson, Butler and Cotton all follow St Cuthbert's Way to Melrose.
 Some, like me, pick it up at Kirk Yetholm (the end of the Pennine Way), some take the short cut over the border by Dere Street to Jedburgh - it depends on whether you want to take an extra day to complete the PW.

 From Melrose, most people head west on the Southern Upland Way, then through Peebles to the Pentland Hills just south of Edinburgh.
-Andy Robinson has the best description of this route.
+Andy Robinson has a good description of this route.
 Don't follow me from Peebles - I got lost!
+A good option now is a new waymarked route, the Cross Borders Drove Road, from the Southern Upland Way at Traquair through Peebles to West Linton, from where you can access good paths in the Pentland Hills.

 David Cotton takes the Southern Upland Way in the other direction from Melrose, then heads over the Lammermuir Hills to Edinburgh.
 The downside with that route is that it leaves you on the wrong side of Edinburgh, with a lot of road walking.